 This sidebar allows you to edit text and upload pictures with the click of a button, but it also lets you make changes to the page’s overall layout.
 Clicking on the eye symbol will remove various elements, hiding them from view.
 But don’t worry – they won’t be gone forever.
 Clicking the symbol again will bring them back.

 If you’re looking for more creative control over the way your store looks, scroll to the very bottom of the toolbar.
 Here you’ll find two extra menus, theme settings, and theme actions.
-If you want to change up your color scheme or typography, add social media icons or dig into your theme’s code, this is the place to go.
+If you want to change up your color scheme or typography, add social media icons or dig into your theme’s code – for instance, to get rid of the “Powered by Shopify” branding – this is the place to go.

 Although you can make the majority of changes in the customization editor, you’ll need to go back to your administration dashboard if you want to add additional pages.
 In the left-hand sidebar, select ‘pages’ under the ‘Online Store’ tab.
 Here, you can expand your site with a blog, sizing guides, FAQs, and more.